 Cost Of Living

-The cost of living for expatriates / professional migrants in In Central African Republic, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Central African Republic as at 1 April 2019 is very high in comparison to other places in the world.
-1) Alcohol (where available) & Tobacco: Average 2) Clothing: Very Low 3) Communication: High 4) Education: Very High 5) Furniture & Appliances: Very High 6) Groceries: Very High 7) Healthcare: Average 8) Household Accommodation: Average 9) Miscellaneous: Very High 10) Personal Care: High 11) Recreation & Culture: Very High 12) Restaurants Meals Out and Hotels: Very High 13) Transport: High Central African Republic is for example 68.5% more expensive than USA for groceries, -1.8% cheaper for household costs than UK, and 126.2% more expensive for transport costs than India.
+The cost of living for expatriates / professional migrants in In Central African Republic, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Central African Republic as at 1 July 2019 is very high in comparison to other places in the world.
+1) Alcohol (where available) & Tobacco: Average 2) Clothing: Very Low 3) Communication: Very High 4) Education: Very High 5) Furniture & Appliances: Very High 6) Groceries: Very High 7) Healthcare: Low 8) Household Accommodation: Average 9) Miscellaneous: Very High 10) Personal Care: Very Low 11) Recreation & Culture: High 12) Restaurants Meals Out and Hotels: Very Low 13) Transport: Average Central African Republic is for example 68.6% more expensive than USA for groceries, -1.8% cheaper for household costs than UK, and 112.9% more expensive for transport costs than India.
 The hardship premium for Central African Republic for an expat from Australia, is for example 30%, i.e. host location (the Central African Republic) premium of 40% minus home (Australia) location premium of 10%.
 Central African Republic is ranked as a extreme hardship location.
 Want to know more about cost of living, hardship (quality of living) or expat salary in Central African Republic?
 Register subscribe to your home location and Central African Republic and run your personalised reports.